The day-to-day work of the council is carried out by employees working within our departments.

 We are required to publish a list of forthcoming key decisions stating when we will make decisions on major issues.

-We also publish meeting papers before a meeting is due to take place and we also publish the minutes after it has taken place.
+We also publish meeting papers before a meeting is due to take place and publish the minutes after it has taken place.
 Many of our meetings are open to the public to view.
-Find out more in the meetings and decisions section.
+Find out about our meetings and decisions.

 There are also a number of committees who take decisions on separate aspects of business and these may advise the cabinet or full council where appropriate.